uvlens/edu_sdk/README.md

 	...onclick = "getCurrentUV()"
 	```

 	so that once the button is clicked.
-It will run your "getCurrentUV" function that you created earlier.
+It will run the "getCurrentUV" function that you will now create.

 7. Now in your created javascript file create a new function called "getCurrentUV"
 8. In this function you will need 2 variables "latitude" and "longitude"